Conditional graph entropy as an alternating minimization problem: Introduction

-Suppose now that $X$ takes values in a finite alphabet $\Xc$, where not every pair of letters can be distinguished.
+Suppose that the random variable $X$ takes values in a finite alphabet $\Xc$, where not every pair of letters can be distinguished.
 Let $G$ be a graph with vertex set $V(G)=\Xc$ describing which pairs are distinguishable: $x,x' \in \Xc$ can be distinguished if and only if $xx'$ is an edge of $G$.
 Furthermore, we say that the sequences $x_1,\ldots,x_\ell$ and $x'_1,\ldots,x'_\ell$ are distinguishable if $x_i$ and $x'_i$ are distinguishable for at least one index $i$.
-In this variant we wish to encode the sequence with high probability in a way that distinguishable sequences are mapped to different codewords.
+We wish to encode an i.i.d.\ sequence $X_1, \ldots, X_\ell$ with high probability in a way that distinguishable sequences are mapped to different codewords.
 An \emph{independent set} of $G$ contains no edges, and hence any two letters in the set are indistinguishable.
 Therefore one possible strategy is to replace each $X_i$ with an independent set $J_i \subseteq \Xc$ containing $X_i$, and encode the sequence $J_1,\ldots,J_\ell$ instead.
-If we do this randomly in a way that $(X_i,J_i)$ are IID samples of some $(X,J)$ where $J$ is a random independent set containing $X$, then we can encode the $J_i$ sequence with rate $H(J)$.
+If we do this randomly in a way that $(X_i,J_i)$ are i.i.d.\ samples of some $(X,J)$ where $J$ is a random independent set containing $X$, then we can encode the $J_i$ sequence with rate $H(J)$ (asymptotically as $\ell \to \infty$).
 Note that the number of times any given typical $X_i$ sequence is covered has exponential rate $H(J|X)$.
 Based on this, one can design an encoding with rate $H(J) - H(J|X) = I(X;J)$.
 Then, for a given $X$, one needs to choose $(X,J)$ in a way that the mutual information $I(X;J)$ is as small as possible.
 K\"orner showed that this is the best achievable code rate and introduced the corresponding notion of \emph{graph entropy} \cite{korner1973}:

-The analogous problem with side information $Y_i$ at the receiver leads to the notion of \emph{conditional graph entropy}.
-In this case $J$ and $Y$ should be independent conditioned on $X$ (because the sender does not know $Y_i$ when choosing $J_i$), resulting in the following formula :
+The analogous problem with side information $Y_i$ at the receiver leads to the notion of \emph{conditional graph entropy} $H_G(X|Y)$.
+Let $(X,Y)$ be discrete random variables of some given joint distribution and let $(X_i,Y_i)$ be i.i.d.\ samples.
+We assume that the decoder knows the sequence $Y_1, Y_2, \ldots$.
+If we want to use the same approach (i.e., choosing a random $J$), then $J$ and $Y$ should be independent conditioned on $X$ (because the sender does not know $Y_i$ when choosing $J_i$).
+This can be made rigorous, leading to the following formula:

-where $J$ is a random independent set of $G$ such that $X \in J$, and $J$ and $Y$ are conditionally independent conditioned on $X$.
+where $J$ is a random independent set of $G$ such that $X \in J$, and $J$ and $Y$ are conditionally independent conditioned on $X$ (which is equivalent to saying that $Y - X - J$ is a Markov chain).